TREBL -- A Relative Complete Temporal Event-B Logic. Part I: Theory: Sound Derivation Rules

 First consider the antecedent $\lozenge^{\neg\psi} \square \neg\chi$, but for reasons of generality consider formulae of the form $\lozenge^\psi \square \chi$ instead.
 Such a formula requires that traces either converge in $\psi$ or otherwise terminate in a state satisfying $\chi$ or diverge in $\chi$.
 Therefore, we consider a term $t$ that can serve simultaneously for convergence of $\psi$ and divergence of $\chi$, i.e. we need to have $\text{var}_c(t, \psi) \vee \text{var}_d(t, \chi)$.
 Equivalently, $t$ is a term taking values in a well-founded set $V$, and we define the {\em simultaneous cd-variant formula} $\text{svar}_{cd}(t, (\psi,\chi))$ as

 \begin{lem} For formulae $\psi, \chi \in \mathcal{L}$ the derivation rule\\ \\ is sound.

 \end{lem}

-An immediate consequence of this lemma is that in the derivation rules in Lemma \ref{lem-progress} the first antecedent can be replaced by $\text{svar}_{cd}(t, (\neg\psi, \neg\chi))$, which is a formula in $\mathcal{L}$ and hence is also a TREBL formula.
+An immediate consequence of this lemma is that in the derivation rules in Lemma \ref{lem-progress} the first antecedent can be replaced by $\square \text{svar}_{cd}(t, (\neg\psi, \neg\chi))$, which is an invariance formula and hence is also a TREBL formula.

 \proof

 Assume that $M \models \text{svar}_{cd}(t, (\psi, \chi))$ holds for an appropriate term $t$.
 Let $\tau = S_0, S_1, \dots$ be a trace of $M$.
 As (\ref{eq-svar}) does not impose any restriction on states satisfying $\neg\psi$, the trace may be finite terminating in a state satisfying $\neg\psi$ or there may be infinitely many states $S_i$ with $S_i \models \neg\psi$.
 Such traces do not satisfy the selection condition $\langle \chi \rangle$.